Trends

 -

-Does the proportion of NDIS participants who get the support they need to do their job vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of NDIS participants who get the support they need to do their job vary for First Nations and non-Indigenous participants?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who get the support they need to do their job, by Aboriginal and Torres Strait Islander status.
-In 2022–23 Q4, 58% of Indigenous NDIS participants reported they get the support they need to do their job, compared with 62% of non-Indigenous participants.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who get the support they need to do their job, by Indigenous status.
+In 2025–26 Q2, 60% of First Nations NDIS participants and 63% of non-Indigenous participants reported they get the support they need to do their job.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview